IBM/cp4waiops-samples/geo-redundancy-scripts/v1/README.md

 ### Initial Setup
 1. Copy `geo_config.env.template` to `geo_config.env` and fill it out with the required information for both clusters (API endpoints, tokens, namespaces, etc.).
 This file can be saved outside of the repository.

+**Note:** if the `cpadmin` user is unavailable, uncomment `PRIMARY_ACCESS_TOKEN` and `BACKUP_ACCESS_TOKEN` and follow the instructions https://www.ibm.com/docs/en/concert-operate/5.1.0?topic=apis-accessing#key__title__1 to get the access token for your username.
+This username requires administrative privelages in the cluster to write topology or policy changes.
+An example of getting the two access tokens can be found in [Example For Getting JWT Tokens](#example-for-getting-jwt-tokens)

-2. Run `./setupMultiCluster.sh` to enable multi-cluster support and perform the necessary token, secret, and encryption key exchanges.
+1. Run `./setupMultiCluster.sh` to enable multi-cluster support and perform the necessary token, secret, and encryption key exchanges.

 **Examples:**
 ```bash